 If you’re not that concerned about personalization or even what color your keyboard displays, then opt for a gaming keyboard that just offers a few standard backlights.
 If you’re planning on frequently playing games at night, you may want to consider a gaming keyboard that provides a backlight with adjustable brightness levels.

 Why Do Some Gaming Keyboards Have an LCD Screen?

-The decision to get a gaming keyboard that offers USB ports built into is, like most extras on a gaming keyboard, a personal one.
-If you’re planning on using a pair of wired headphones, being able to plug them directly into your keyboard is more appealing than plugging them into the back of your computer or even your speakers.
-This same convenience also applies to wired gaming controllers, with many gamers preferring just to plug these devices directly into their keyboard rather than fumbling with their PC case looking for a spare USB port.
+The decision to get a keyboard that offers USB ports built into it is, like most extras on a gaming keyboard, a personal one.
+If you’re planning on using a pair of wired headphones, being able to plug them directly into your keyboard is a bonus.
+It’s more appealing than plugging them into the back of your computer or even your speakers.
+This same convenience also applies to wired gaming controllers.
+Many gamers prefer to plug these directly into their keyboard than hunt for a spare USB port on their PC.
 Ultimately, we recommend that if possible, try to choose a gaming keyboard that offers USB ports, as the convenience factor far outweighs the slight increase in price.